RedHatInsights/frontend-components/doc/components/table.md

 ```

 #### Turn off sorting
-If you want to turn off sorting for some header column you will have to pass object instead of string
+If you want to turn off sorting for some header column you will have to pass object instead of string.
 ```JSX
 export default () => (
   <Table